 GeoComply is the industry’s leading provider of geo-location technology that helps track betting activity across the US.
 The company’s list of clients includes BetMGM, DraftKings, FanDuel, Caesars Sportsbook, Bet365 and more.
 DiRienzo noted that GeoComply does more than 10 billion checks per year across the globe.

-Sports betting apps come equipped with geo-locating capabilities that prevent bets from being placed outside of states where they’re legal.
+The best college football betting apps in NC come equipped with geo-locating capabilities that prevent bets from being placed outside of states where they’re legal.
 You don’t need to be a resident of a legal state to register for accounts at sportsbooks like BetMGM or DraftKings.
 You just need to physically be in the state when making a mobile sports bet.
 Geo-location checks are triggered in most cases by someone trying to log in to their sportsbook account.

 Residents of Charlotte, the largest city in NC, can cross the Tennessee state line into Pigeon Forge in two hours and 45 minutes.
 The drive to Mouth of Wilson, Virginia, using I-77 North is a little less onerous at two hours and 15 minutes.
 North Carolinians living close to the respective state lines enjoy the best of both worlds from a sports betting perspective.